kotelesroberto/portfolio/projects/wlt_british_pharmacopoeia/README.md

 ## :star2: About the Project

 <p>The project itself was about building a professional website for users with subscription.
-Based on thir plan the users access to different level of contents and documents.
+Based on their plan the users access to different level of contents and documents.
 </p>
 <p>The content of the site was fully created by in-house CMS system where the TinyMCE editor had bespoken plugins (developed by me) to make content management super easy: teasers, formulas, accordions, BF unique elements, etc. All formules are perfectly displayed on all screen.</p>
 <p></p>